ConstThe value to check

 isRecord - For the underlying implementation and more details

-Type guard that checks if a value is a mutable record (an object with mutable string keys).
+Type guard that checks if a value is a mutable record.

-MutableRecord<string, unknown>, which is useful when you need to ensure that the object can be safely mutated (i.e., its properties can be added or changed).Type Narrowing Behavior:
+MutableRecord<string, unknown>, which is useful when you need to add or overwrite properties on the narrowed object.Type Narrowing Behavior: